-Whether by personal choice or due to special dietary needs, many people are looking for way to reduce their sugar intake.
+Whether by personal choice or due to special dietary needs, many people are looking for ways to reduce their sugar intake.
 Commercially prepared food suitable for those on special meal plans can be costly due to slightly different production procedures.
-Preserving food at home can be a practical way to save money, even when reducing sugar, if fresh produce and the necessary equipment are available.

-Products identified as “low in added sugar” or “no added sugar” may still contain carbohydrates.
-Many foods contain starches and natural sugars which contribute to the total carbohydrate content of the product.
-Individuals with diabetes must consider the total carbohydrate content per serving, especially if they are on a carbohydrate counting meal plan.
+Products identified as "low in added sugar" or "no added sugar" may still contain carbohydrates.
+Many foods contain starches and natural sugars, which contribute to the total carbohydrate content of the product.
+Individuals with diabetes must consider the total carbohydrate content per serving, especially if they are on a carbohydrate-counting meal plan.

 Granulated table sugar (sucrose) is the most frequently used sweetener in canning and freezing.
-Sugar helps preserve the color, texture and flavor of the food.
-The sugar in jams and jellies helps the gel to form, and increases the flavor.
+Sugar helps preserve the color, texture, and flavor of the food.
+The sugar in jams and jellies helps the gel to form and increases the flavor.
 When large amounts of sugar are used in a recipe, the sugar also acts as a preservative by inhibiting microbial activity; thus, recipes should not be modified or adapted.
-While honey, corn syrup and brown sugar can be used as substitutes for granulated sugar, these alternatives do not reduce the calorie or total carbohydrate content.
+While honey, corn syrup, and brown sugar can be used as substitutes for granulated sugar, these alternatives do not reduce the calorie or total carbohydrate content.

 Canning

-Fruit can be safely canned without sugar for the diabetic or reduced-calorie, reduced-carbohydrate meal plan.
+Fruit can be safely canned without sugar for the diabetic or a reduced-calorie, reduced-carbohydrate meal plan.
 Added sugar does not act as a preservative in canned fruit.
-However, fruit canned without added sugar can be somewhat softer than a similar product packed in sugar syrup.

 Flavor changes and loss of color may also occur in fruit preserved without added sugar.
 The fruit still contains natural sugars that must be considered in the reduced-carbohydrate meal plan.
 To can fruit without added sugar, try some of the following options: